DevExpress/devextreme-documentation/api-reference/10 UI Components/dxChart/5 Series Types/SplineSeries/selectionMode.md

     </tr>
 </table>

-#include common-ref-enum with {
-    enum: "`ChartSeriesSelectionMode`",
-    values: "`IncludePoints`, `ExcludePoints`, and `None`" } Note that although this enum accepts more values, only the listed ones can be applied to a spline series.

 #####See Also#####
 - [seriesSelectionMode](/api-reference/10%20UI%20Components/dxChart/1%20Configuration/seriesSelectionMode.md '/Documentation/ApiReference/UI_Components/dxChart/Configuration/#seriesSelectionMode') - specifies whether only one or several series can stay selected.
 - **series**.[selectionStyle](/api-reference/10%20UI%20Components/dxChart/5%20Series%20Types/CommonSeries/selectionStyle '/Documentation/ApiReference/UI_Components/dxChart/Series_Types/SplineSeries/selectionStyle/') - specifies the appearance of a series in the selected state.